victor23daw2/bike-store-challenge/README.md

 ---

+### 🧩 External Libraries Used

+- **Bootstrap** – For basic UI styling, layout and responsive design.
+- **SweetAlert2** – For nicer alerts and validation feedback on select options and products.
+- **react-loading-skeleton** – For loading placeholders while fetching product data on Product details page.

+These libraries helped improve the user experience without adding much complexity to the codebase.

+---
 ## 🐳 Running the project with Docker

 This project includes a full Docker setup to run the backend (Rails API), frontend (React with TypeScript), and PostgreSQL database.

 ### 🚀 Quick Start

-1. Make sure you have Docker and Docker Compose installed
+1. Make sure you have Docker and Docker Compose installed.
 2. Clone this repository and navigate to the project root
 3. Run the following command: